South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 • If you suspect the tenant has abandoned their unit.

 In addition to making your entry at reasonable hours, you must also provide your tenant with advance notice of your entry.
-Specifically, South Carolina law requires landlords to provide their tenants with a notice of at least 24 hours.
+Specifically, South Carolina law requires landlords to provide their tenants with written a notice of at least 24 hours’ notice before entry.
+It is crucial to ensure you give a tenant proper written notice as required to avoid any potential issues with tenants.

 Habitability